mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Software/Communication.rst

 Wireless comms
 =========
 Wireless communications are useful for the system in a variety of ways.
-We have 2 types of wireless communications:
+We have 2 types of wireless communications.
-Radio

 Transmitter-Reciever link